AdamGetBackToWork/AI-ML---Python-models---/README.md

 # AI-ML-models
 Trying to learn...

-Obviously the data is from the web so dont blame me if there already is a use of it somewhere out there on github
+Obviously the data is from the web...
+So dont blame me if there has already been a use of it somewhere out there on github

 <b> Every model is under development </b>